How to Keep Accounting Data Secure When Working From Home

 The third option is simply to get yourself insured so potential damages can be covered.
 However this option sounds the easiest, some damage can never be recovered, like reputation loss or data that you have been collecting for years is now gone and you have to collect it again, which is sometimes simply impossible for various reasons.

 In short, data security has 3 layers from which the most important is meant to tire out hackers and make them give up their efforts of breaching your systems.
 Thankfully, we have several tips that can help you do just that.

 Using a device provided by your company is ideal.
 Likely, the device already has proper security measures setup with password-protection and timeout rules.

 However, when you’re working from home, you might not have the option.
 Instead, you can work to make your personal devices more company-friendly.
 Use a firewall and high-quality anti-virus software to protect against threats when accessing your accounting data from home.
 Just make sure you’re not installing any illegal software of software from an untrusted source.
 It’s best to ask your IT professionals what your computer needs in order to be safe and secure.

 If you don’t have a device at home and you can’t go to your office, you could be tempted to use a public device.
 That may mean a computer at a library or school of some kind.
-Avoid using public computers at all costs!
+Avoid using public computers!
 Public computers are at a higher risk of keylogging software, which can record your passwords and login information as you’re typing it.